angular-architects/module-federation-plugin/MIGRATION_GUIDE.md

   .catch(err => console.error(err));
 ```

-Not a lot of changes right?
-Sure, now you need to explicitly define the location of the manifest (or the object) but for the rest it's basically the same!
+Not a lot of changes, right?
+Sure, now you need to explicitly define the location of the manifest (or the object), but for the rest it's basically the same!

 Now, the big difference is that the new orchestrator is a _lot_ more customizable: